View your reading history

 The art librarian will begin by asking some questions to get a sense of where you are in the research process and what approach you are taking to your topic.
 It’s useful to bring any beginning writing, outlines or concept maps you've made to this meeting.
 Often early documents and sketches contain the themes that are central to your thesis and are a good way to begin the conversation.

-Librarians will recommend databases to search and can show you strategies and features to efficiently use them.
+Librarians will recommend databases to search and can discuss strategies for creating a research plan.
 They facilitate in-depth searching for local resources as well as borrowing materials owned by other institutions.
 They can help you identify significant writers in your area of inquiry, locate primary sources, bibliographies, image sources, websites, and digital collections.
 They can help you track down the source of a quote or an elusive exhibition catalogue.
 They answer any questions you may have about your library record and write letters of introduction to research centers when your inquiry points you further afield.

 About the author